CORONA VIRUS & AVAILABILITY

 Under hypnosis, I use Regression to Cause or 'Floatback' technique to help my clients identify the originating memories of the negative feelings and emotions they are currently experiencing.
-Once the related memories have been identified with the help of the client's sub-conscious mind, I use EMDR - Eye Movement Desensitisation and Reprocesing, to help my client process his/her unhelpful memories in a more positive way, so that the emotional charge they once held is reduced or eliminated.
+Once the related memories have been identified with the help of the client's sub-conscious mind, we use EMDR - Eye Movement Desensitisation and Reprocesing, to help my client process his/her unhelpful memories in a more positive way, so that the emotional charge they once held in their subconscious is reduced or eliminated.
 As a result, feelings about the self and others can be improved, and self-limiting beliefs changed to those which are more positive and helpful.

 General Information about Hypnotherapy and Hypnosis: